sudosoph/soph-codes-blog/content/blog/raising-exceptions/index.md

 > “It’s easier to ask forgiveness than permission.” - Grace Hopper

+Errors come in two forms: syntax errors and [exceptions](https://docs.python.org/3/tutorial/errors.html).
-Distinguish between normal course of events and something exceptional, such as errors (dividing by zero) or something you might not expect to handle

-Using conditionals to check for every possible event is inefficient and inflexible, compromising readability

-Python offers powerful exception-handling mechanisms
+While syntax errors occur when the Python can't parse a line of code, raising exceptions allows us to distinguish between regular events and something exceptional, such as errors (dividing by zero) or something you might not expect to handle.
+Using conditionals to check for every possible event is not only inefficient and inflexible, it compromises readability.
+Fortunately, Python offers powerful exception-handling mechanisms to resolve this.

 **Exception**: Exception objects represent exceptional conditions
 	- When Python encounters an error, it _raises_ an exception
-	- If exception object is not _caught_, the program terminates with a **traceback** (error message)
+	- If the exception object is not _caught_, the program terminates with a **traceback** (error message)

-The benefit is that rather than just getting error messages, you can trap the error and do something instead of letting the whole program fail.
+The benefit of using exceptions is that rather than just getting error messages, you can trap the error and do something instead of letting the whole program fail.

 ### raise Statement
-Use ```raise``` with argument that is either a class (subclasses ```Exception```) or an instance
+Use ```raise``` with an argument that is either a class (subclasses ```Exception```) or an instance
 - Using a class creates an instance automatically

 ```shell